Sozh: Archaeological excavations

 Excavations have unearthed a Palaeolithic boat in the soils of the Sozh River, which has been preserved in the Museum of Ancient Belarusian Culture.
 The remains of pantheist temples were excavated in the mounds of Tushemlia and Haradok on the Sozh River and dated to the 3rd and 4th centuries.
 These temples have been inferred as temples erected by Balts for worship of gods and goddesses.
 Through the end of the 14th century, during the Grand Duchy of Lithuania period, pantheistic religion was prevalent in the region.
 Another Palaeolithic site, discovered by Konstantin Mikhailovich Polikarpovich, is located on the hill above the bank of Sozh river, in Berdizh village.
 Remains of woolly mammoth have also been found along the Sozh River.

 Economy

-Sozh River deposits that extend into Smolensk Oblast providing a supply of ground phosphate to Krichev and Klimovichi rock plants.
+Sozh River deposits that extend into Smolensk Oblast providing a supply of ground phosphate to Krychaw and Klimavichy rock plants.
 Phosphorite is found along the river between Mstislavl and Krichev.
 Many other construction materials, such as chalk, clay, sand, and gravel are also distributed in the river region as are many mineral water springs.
 The Sozh is one of the two chief rivers of Mogilev in the Smolensk Oblast where the trade in the early part of the 20th century, involving primarily paper, oil, wire nails, flour, glass, and matches, was predominantly in the hands of the large Jewish population.